baobao98/TaskManagement/README.md

 **1. Documents**

-- Mainly outline from the original documents of NestJS
+- Mainly outline from the original documents of NestJS.
-- Reference:
 - There are 6 phases in the demo project which is described in the word doc at Demo chapter.
 - 6 phases of demo project development correspond to 6 branches on the git repository.
 Checkout each branch to investigate easily.

 **2. In apps folder**

 - Run _docker-comose_ to create the Postgresql database.
-- Run _yarn install, then yarn start or npm run start:dev_ to start the project
+- Run _yarn install, then yarn start or npm run start:dev_ to start the project.

 **3. Reference**